EBay's profit beat shows there's life after PayPal

-PayPal Holdings Inc (PYPL.O), a leader in the fast-growing payment processing market, became a separate company on July 18.
+PayPal Holdings Inc, a leader in the fast-growing payment processing market, became a separate company on July 18.

 "The worst case scenario kind of came off the table," said Steve Weinstein, a senior analyst at ITG Investment Research.